Utility-Diversity Aware Online Batch Selection for LLM Supervised Fine-tuning: Experiments

 \paragraph{Implementation Details:} Under hardware constraints, we employ LoRA (rank=8) for SFT training.
 The batch size is set to $B=8$ for all datasets.
-The optimal data selection ratio is highly dependent on both the backbone model and the dataset; the ratios we adopt for different combinations of backbones and datasets are reported in Table \ref{tab:fraction}.
+The optimal data selection ratio $\alpha$ is highly dependent on both the backbone model and the dataset; the ratios we adopt for different combinations of backbones and datasets are reported in Table \ref{tab:fraction}.
+The default choice of the buffer size $M=1024$, the down-projection dimension is $d_1=128$, $d_2=8$, and we use this across all the experiments.
 We report average accuracy on MMLU, ScienceQA, and GSM8K, and Pass@1 for HumanEval.
 We also compare training speed by throughput relative to an NVIDIA GeForce RTX 3090 GPU, following \citet{wang2024greats}.
 All benchmarks use zero-shot evaluation and are repeated four times with different random seeds.
 More detailed experimental settings are provided in Appendix \ref{sec:experimental_setting}.